 The first three stages of development need water.
 Any type of still water anywhere will do, ponds, puddles, etc.

-There are about 3000 species of mosquitoes world-wide, and only a few are carriers of disease.
+There are about 3000 species of mosquitoes worldwide, and only a few are disease carriers.

 Some mosquito facts